wulffern/wulff.no/pages/06.weight-loss/default.md

 really an enemy of weight control).
 Also, on 2020-01-10 I removed nicotine intake (snus), which I believe is one of the reasons the weight jumped a bit again.
 That, and corona of-course.

+Lately I've been wondering whether the time of day matters for weight loss.
+Based on the data, there does seem to be a correlation between time of day (Morning >= 12) and the weight loss.
+Since the beginning of 2020 I've moved more of my exercise to the afternoon.
+Of-course, there are too many variables to reliably say there is a causation.

 ![Weight](weight.png)